 The New Start 0% Mortgage Loan Program, designed to promote the construction of new homes for very low-income Tennesseans, is delivered through non-profit organizations with established programs for the construction of single family housing for low and very low income households.
 The non-profit is responsible for selecting the homebuyer, determining eligibility, constructing the home, providing homebuyer education, and originating and servicing the New Start Loan.
 THDA currently works with 30 non-profit partners.
-Effective in April, 2012, the New Start Program is delivered in three tiers:
+Effective in April, 2013, the New Start Program is delivered in two tiers:

-Tier I - The maximum household income limit is \$32,760 which is 60% of the statewide median income.
+Tier I - The income limits vary based on household size and are 60% of the statewide median income for the county or state whichever is greater.
 The interest rate for the Tier 1 Program is 0%.
 The maximum loan amount cannot exceed 75% of the appraised value.

-Tier II - The maximum household income limit for the Tier II program cannot exceed \$38,220 which is 70% of the statewide median income.
-Currently the interest rate on the Tier II program is 1.975%.
+Tier II The income limits vary based on household size and are 70% of the statewide median income for the county or state whichever is greater.
+Currently, the interest rate on the Tier II program is 1.80%.
 The Tier II interest rate is subject to change.
 The maximum loan amount cannot exceed 75% of the appraised value.